 If your friend or family member may be in a different jail you will want to check our guide to other Missouri jails: List of all county jails in Missouri

 A mugshot, also called a jail processing photo, is the picture that the police take when you get booked into jail.
-A mugshot is make of one full face and a profile picture.
+A mugshot is made up of one full face photo and a profile picture.
 Your name and booking number will be on the mugshot, and they’re kept on file at the jail.

 Mugshots of inmates are on the Caldwell County Detention Center website, or you can see them at the Caldwell County Detention Center.
 When viewing mugshots online you will need to put in the inmate’s full name, and the arrest date, if you have it.